Nick-Sullivan/Nick-Sullivan.github.io/projects/01drinking_game.md

 You can find the game here, [good luck!].
 And here's the [source code].

-I presented this project in an Adelaide AWS user group in September 2022.
-[Here's a copy of the presentation].
+I [presented this project] in an Adelaide AWS user group in September 2022.

 <div style="overflow: auto; white-space: nowrap;">
 <img src="../assets/images/drinking_game00.png" style="height: 300px; width: auto;"/>